 [Austin's climate requires shade and shelter amenities in order to accommodate and promote pedestrian activity.
 These amenities will provide greater connectivity between sites and allow for a more continuous and walkable network of buildings.
 (See Figure 38.)
-Projects subject to this section shall meet the following shade and shelter requirements:]
+Projects subject to this section shall meet the following shade and shelter requirements:

-[A. A shaded sidewalk must be provided alongside at least 50 percent of:]

-[1. the roadway or Internal Circulation Route where building frontage is provided under the requirements of this Subchapter; and]

-[2. any parking adjacent to the building.]

-[B. When adjacent to parking, the shaded sidewalk shall be raised above the level of the parking by way of a defined edge.
+- [1.
+A shaded sidewalk must be provided alongside at least 50 percent of:] - [a. the roadway or Internal Circulation Route where building frontage is provided under the requirements of this Subchapter; and] - [b. any parking adjacent to the building.] - [2.
+When adjacent to parking, the shaded sidewalk shall be raised above the level of the parking by way of a defined edge.
 ADA ramps alongside the building must also be shaded.
-(See Figure 47.)]

-[C. Building entrances shall be located under a shade device such as an awning or portico.]
+(See Figure 47.)] - [3.
+A shaded sidewalk must meet the following requirements:] - [a.
+Along a roadway or Internal Circulation Route where building frontage is provided a shaded sidewalk shall comply with the applicable sidewalk standards for that roadway type.
+If not otherwise required, the shaded sidewalk shall provide trees planted no more than 30 feet on center:] - [b.
+Along any parking adjacent to the building the shaded sidewalk shall consist of a minimum 5 foot clear zone and 5 foot planting zone, planted with trees no more than 30 feet on center, or a 5 foot clear zone with a minimum 5 foot wide weather protection.] - [4.
+Building entrances and exits, other than those used solely for emergency purposes or for deliveries, shall be located under a shade device such as an awning or portico.]